huertatipografica/piazzolla/README.md

 #### Build ufos and generate fonts

-To build the fonts there are several steps and all the process is being handled by a script.
+To build the fonts there are several steps and all the process is being handled by a custom script.
 All the magic happens by running in terminal:

 ```bash
 sh build.sh